thoratou/sbs-sphinx-doc/tutorial/helloworld.rst

    > sbs create-component <component-path> <component-name> <component-version> <component-type>

-For this tutorial, we set the name to *HelloWorld* and the version to *1.0.0* :
+For this tutorial, you set the name to *HelloWorld* and the version to *1.0.0* :

 .. code-block:: console